List of Apple Inc. media events: WWDC 2019 (June 3–7, 2019)

-WWDC 2019 was held from June 3 to June 7 at the San Jose Convention Center in California.
+WWDC 2019 was held at the San Jose Convention Center in California.
 At the keynote that kicked off the event, Apple announced iOS 13, iPadOS, macOS Catalina, tvOS 13, watchOS 6, a redesigned Mac Pro, the Pro Display XDR, and the new SwiftUI framework.

 WWDC19 hosted over 5,500 attendees, including 350 winners of Apple's student challenge.
-For the latter, a separate "Scholarship Kickoff" was organized on June 2, before the conference start.
+For the latter, a separate "Scholarship Kickoff" event was organized on June 2, one day before the conference start.

 Weezer performed at the "Bash" meetup organized as part of WWDC at Discovery Meadow (located about half a kilometer from the convention center).

 Apple special event (September 10, 2019)

-Apple hosted a special event on September 10, 2019, with the tagline "By innovation only".
+Apple hosted a special event on September 10, 2019, with the tagline “By innovation only.”
 It was held at the Steve Jobs Theater in the Apple Park campus.
 Apple TV+ updates, Apple Watch Series 5, iPhone 11, iPhone 11 Pro and 11 Pro Max, and the iPad (7th generation) were announced at the event. iOS 13 and watchOS 6 were released nine days later. iPadOS and tvOS 13 were also released the following five days.

 The event was streamed live on YouTube for the first time, in addition to the usual streaming on Apple's website and through an Apple TV channel.
-This is the most recent Apple event that was held live.

 2020

 WWDC 2020 (June 22–26, 2020)

-WWDC 2020 was held from June 22 to June 26.
-Due to the COVID-19 pandemic, the entire event took place as a virtual conference for the first time.
-The announcements at the online special event keynote on June 22 included iOS 14, iPadOS 14, watchOS 7, tvOS 14, macOS Big Sur and the Mac transition to Apple silicon.
+Due to the COVID-19 pandemic, WWDC 2020 took place as a virtual conference for the first time, and the headline keynote event was pre-recorded (also for the first time).
+The announcements on June 22 included iOS 14, iPadOS 14, watchOS 7, tvOS 14, macOS Big Sur and the Mac transition to Apple silicon.
 The keynote was recorded at Apple Park in Cupertino, California.